COSTLY delays to rail projects are being avoided thanks to a new Network Rail scheme to better protect endangered great crested newts.

 The amphibians commonly make their home around the UK’s railway, living in drainage ditches and nearby vegetation – even hibernating under sleepers.

+Network Rail said in some cases it could delay projects by weeks or even months.
 Now, thanks to a collaboration with the Newt Conservation Partnership and an expanded licensing approach, newt habitats are extensively mapped before work starts, with suitable homes nearby either restored or recreated with clean water ponds.

-Jude Ward, Network Rail environment manager, said, “We take our responsibility to balance the needs of wildlife on the railway with our commitment to run trains safely and reliably seriously, and this new approach for newts is a perfect win win for both us and them.
+Jude Ward, Network Rail environment manager, said, “We take our responsibility to balance the needs of wildlife on the railway with our commitment to run trains safely and reliably seriously, and this new approach for newts is a perfect win win for both us and them.”